 9. How Can We Make Computers Feel Faster?

 Time tends to fly by, connections get faster, but some things seem to always remain slow.
 Perfect example: a progress bar inching its way across the screen!
 There are so many great innovations in UX nowadays, but nevermind how fast your connection is, that bar is never quick enough.
 What has really been done to ease this pain?
 Well, it’s a matter of perception.
 Apart from how fast the operation actually is, the perceived duration is at least as important.
 So, what can be done to make the loading at least feel as if the bar is progressing faster?

-Faster Progress Bars is a study that has been published by researchers from Carnegie Mellon University who have investigated which behavior worked best in improving the perceived performance of a bar.
+Two factors have shown to be most interesting: the manipulation of movement (i.e. pauses, accelerations) and the manipulation of visual attributes (i.e. pulsating effect, animated ribbing).
+Faster Progress Bars36 is a study that has been published by researchers from Carnegie Mellon University who have investigated which behavior worked best in improving the perceived performance of a bar.
 And the winner is: a backwards-moving and decelerating-ribbed progress bar.
 Now who would’ve thought that that would make the load time appear 11% faster than a solid colored bar?! (ea)

 We’re proud to announce that we’ll be smashing up London with top-notch workshops quite soon!
 Dan Rubin will be running two workshops in November and Decemeber this year: Visual Design39 and Photography40 while Addy Osmani will be running one later this year on how to become a Front-End Warrior41.

 As a little token of appreciation, we are happy to provide you with a discount code

 SMASH50 that you can use to save 50€ on your next workshop.
 The code is valid until September 9th 2013.
 And don’t forget to subscribe to the Events List42 to stay updated and find out where and when the next workshops take place! (il)